Legitimacy (family law): Law

 England's Statute of Merton (1235) stated, regarding illegitimacy: "He is a bastard that is born before the marriage of his parents."
 This definition also applied to situations when a child's parents could not marry, as when one or both were already married or when the relationship was incestuous.

-The Poor Law of 1576 formed the basis of English bastardy law.
+The Poor Act 1575 formed the basis of English bastardy law.
 Its purpose was to punish a bastard child's mother and putative father, and to relieve the parish from the cost of supporting mother and child.
 "By an act of 1576 (18 Elizabeth C. 3), it was ordered that bastards should be supported by their putative fathers, though bastardy orders in the quarter sessions date from before this date.
 If the genitor could be found, then he was put under very great pressure to accept responsibility and to maintain the child."

 Under English law, a bastard could not inherit real property and could not be legitimized by the subsequent marriage of father to mother.
 There was one exception: when his father subsequently married his mother, and an older illegitimate son (a "bastard eignè") took possession of his father's lands after his death, he would pass the land on to his own heirs on his death, as if his possession of the land had been retroactively converted into true ownership.
 A younger non-bastard brother (a "mulier puisnè") would have no claim to the land.

 There were many "natural children" of Scotland's monarchy granted positions which founded prominent families.
 In the 14th century, Robert II of Scotland gifted one of his illegitimate sons estates in Bute, founding the Stewarts of Bute, and similarly a natural son of Robert III of Scotland was ancestral to the Shaw Stewarts of Greenock.

-In Scots law an illegitimate child, a "natural son" or "natural daughter", would be legitimated by the subsequent marriage of his parents, provided they were free to marry at the date of the conception.
+In Scots law an illegitimate child, a "natural son" or "natural daughter", would be legitimated by the subsequent marriage of his parents, provided they had been free to marry at the date of the conception.
 The Legitimation (Scotland) Act 1968 extended legitimation by the subsequent marriage of the parents to children conceived when their parents were not free to marry, but this was repealed in 2006 by the amendment of section 1 of the Law Reform (Parent and Child) (Scotland) Act 1986 (as amended in 2006) which abolished the status of illegitimacy stating that "(1) No person whose status is governed by Scots law shall be illegitimate ...".